Tuesday, November 28, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Other than that, a Velop system doesn't have much else.
 Specifically, so far, none has a built-in VPN server or has gaming features.
 Additionally, the Linksys Smart Wi-Fi firmware doesn't allow backing up and restoring the settings.
 If you replace a router, you must set it up from scratch.

-As for Wi-Fi settings, Linksys Velop has all standard Wi-Fi settings -- when the CA mode mentioned above is turned on -- where you can change the SSID, channels, channel width, Wi-Fi standard, and so on.
-Interestingly, it doesn't use Smart Connect.
+As for Wi-Fi settings, Linksys Velop has all standard Wi-Fi settings—when the CA mode mentioned above is turned on—where you can change the SSID, channels, channel width, Wi-Fi standard, and so on.
+Interestingly, it doesn’t use Smart Connect.
 Instead, by default, you can name all bands with the same SSID and password to have some effect.

-Linksys Velop Smart Wi-Fi's Overall Rating
+Linksys Velop Smart Wi-Fi's Rating

-7.5 out of 10
+7.9 out of 10

 7 out of 10

-Design and features
+Design and Features

 Ease of Use